godmar02/Bluemix-CodingComp/README.md

 To really dive deep, you might want to take "Cloud Application Developer Certification Preparation", which should take you two or three days: [Cloud Application Developer Certification Preparation][certification_url]

+For additional learning on the basic of Node.js (javascript) visit [Nodeschool][nodeschool] and for numerous other coding tutorials and lessons [Codecademy][codecademy].

 ## Step-by-step tutorials